-The ‘Future Seascapes’ exhibition, available online now, sees art by Turner, Monet and Van Gogh displayed side by side with zero carbon interpretations of each scene.
+The ‘Future Seascapes’ exhibition, sees art by Turner, Monet and Van Gogh displayed side by side with zero carbon interpretations of each scene.
 Created by artist Reuben Dangoor, the works aim to highlight the technological advancements already under way in maritime, as well as engage with audiences beyond shipping to show how the sector is addressing the energy transition.
 All of the future artworks were informed by Lloyd’s Register research and understanding of a decarbonised maritime industry of the future.

 Included in the collection is JMW Turner’s ‘The Fighting Temeraire’, from 1838.
 It’s one of his most-celebrated works, depicting the last voyage of the warship HMS Temeraire, as she is towed by a coal-powered tug down the Thames to be broken up for scrap.
 This final voyage is replicated in the reworked picture with a futuristic twist, as the decaying HMS Temeraire is replaced with a carbon-emitting tanker of today, towed by a tug powered by a hybrid energy source.
 The piece highlights Lloyd’s Register’s intention to assist the maritime industry in the transformation of global fleets, forging safe, sustainable pathways to a zero-carbon maritime industry.